stleary/JSON-java/README.md

 When you start working on a test, add the empty file to the repository and update the readme, so that others will know that test is taken.

 **Caveats:**
-JSON-Java is Java 1.6-compatible, but JSON-Java-unit-tests requests Java 1.8.
-If you see this error, make sure you have 1.8 installed, on your path, and set in JAVA_HOME:
+JSON-Java is Java 1.6-compatible, but JSON-Java-unit-tests requires Java 1.8.
+If you see this error when building JSON-Java-unit-test, make sure you have 1.8 installed, on your path, and set in JAVA_HOME:
 ```
 Execution failed for task ':compileJava'.
 > invalid flag: -parameters